Housing Elements

 Track when local governments are required to have a final adopted housing element (local housing plan) that is certified by HCD in order to maintain compliance with Housing Element Law.

-Housing Element Download Tool
+Housing Element and Review Letter Download Tool

 Housing Element Review & Compliance Report